PrathamGhoshRoy/SpaceShipML/README.md

 # SpaceShipML
-A Machine Learning project which predicts whether a crash sent the spaceship occupants into a time lapse or not.
+A Machine Learning project which predicts whether a crash transported the occupants into an alternative dimension or not.
 Uses multiple model approaches.

 Approach 1: Logistic Regression
              Score: 0.78863